-- Facilities should always be kept clean. - Review cleaning procedures and schedules with the staff.
-O Cleaning procedures should focus on commonly touched surfaces and surfaces. - Cleaning procedures should focus on commonly touched surfaces and surfaces that come into direct contact with people's bare skin each day.
-Cleaning with detergent-based cleaners or Environmental Protection Agency (EPA)- - registered detergents/disinfectants will remove bacteria from surfaces.

-O Cleaners and disinfectants, including household chlorine bleach, can be irritating and exposure to these chemicals has been associated with health problems such as asthma - exposure to these chemicals has been associated with health problems such as asthma and skin and eye irritation.

-Take appropriate precautions described on the product's label instructions to reduce exposure.
-Wearing personal protective equipment such as gloves and eye - protection may be indicated.

-O Follow the instruction labels on all cleaners and disinfectants, including household - chlorine bleach, to make sure they are used safely and correctly.

-☐ Some key questions that should be answered by reading the label include: - How should the cleaner or disinfectant be applied? - ☐ Do you need to clean the surface first before using the disinfectant (e.g., precleaned surfaces)? - ☐ Is it safe for the surface?
+- Review cleaning procedures and schedules with the staff.
+Cleaning procedures should focus on commonly touched surfaces and surfaces that come into direct contact with people's bare skin each day.
+Cleaning with detergent-based cleaners or Environmental Protection Agency (EPA)- - O Cleaning with detergent-based cleaners or Environmental Protection Agency (EPA) registered detergents/disinfectants will remove bacteria from surfaces. - O Cleaners and disinfectants, including household chlorine bleach, can be irritating and exposure to these chemicals has been associated with health problems such as asthma and skin and eye irritation. - ☐ Take appropriate precautions described on the product's label instructions to reduce exposure.
+Wearing personal protective equipment such as gloves and eye protection may be indicated. - O Follow the instruction labels on all cleaners and disinfectants, including household chlorine bleach, to make sure they are used safely and correctly. - ☐ Some key questions that should be answered by reading the label include: ☐ How should the cleaner or disinfectant be applied? ☐ Do you need to clean the surface first before using the disinfectant (e.g., precleaned surfaces)? - ☐ Is it safe for the surface?
 Some cleaners and disinfectants, including household chlorine bleach, might damage some surfaces (e.g., metals, some plastics). - ☐ How long do you need to leave it on the surface to be effective (i.e., contact time)? - ☐ Do you need to rinse the surface with water after using the cleaner or disinfectant? - If you are using household chlorine bleach, check the label to see if the product has specific instructions for disinfection. - Environmental cleaners and disinfectants should not be put onto skin or wounds and should never be used to treat infections. - Repair or dispose of equipment and furniture with damaged surfaces that do not allow surfaces to be adequately cleaned.